CDCgov/el_gato/docs/input_output.md

 Index files allow programs that can read them to work with the data in the associated files.

 #### report.json
-Each sample outputs a JSON file that contains relevant information about the run, which will be included in the [PDF report.](reporting_module.md)
+Each sample outputs a JSON file that contains relevant information about the run, which can be used to generate a [PDF report.](reporting_module.md)

-* Report Summary page: Summary of el_gato and complete ST profile for each sample included in the report.

-* Definitions Overview page: ST definitions key and evidence for support of *mompS* allele call key.

-* Paired-end reads: Locus coverage information and *mompS* primer information parsed by each sample.

-* Assembly: BLAST hit length and sequence identity thresholds and locus location information parsed by each sample.

 #### run.log
 A detailed log of the steps taken during el_gato's running includes the outputs of any programs called by el_gato and any errors encountered.
 Some command outputs include headers (e.g., samtools coverage and BLAST).